andrea-covre/minesweeper-AI/README.md

 ```
 npm install -g live-server
 ```
-and then executed from this directory with:
+and then executed from the root directory with:
 ```
 live-server --port=8000
 ```